 We take the first step.

-Laurel Bard is a third-year Sociology and Society & Environment double major.
-She plans to specialize in global environmental policy, and is particularly interested in political sociology.
+Laurel Bard is a fourth-year Sociology and Society & Environment double major.
+She plans to work in landscape ecology & management, and is particularly interested in political sociology.
 She strongly believes that political and environmental problems have to be approached from an interdisciplinary lens, and she hopes that by using sociology to gain an understanding of the workings of both international and domestic institutions, she will better be able to understand how to mobilize the global community to tackle climate change.
 When she’s not doing readings for her classes, Laurel enjoys hiking, camping, and reading books by Edward Abbey, especially at the same time.

 The Editorial Team